Location | Buffalo Creek Reserve - 117 Pittwater Road, Hunters Hill. Wallumedegal Country |

 All of the fieldwork activities have an explicit teaching focus on the syllabus skills for working scientifically.

-Sites 1 and 2 - Ecological surveys
+Sites A and B - Twin ecological surveys

-Each group has a bag full of quality fieldwork instruments and tools.
-Students use these to record quantitative and qualitative data for their site surveys of biotic and abiotic factors.
+Students work in groups of 3 or 4.
+Each group uses fieldwork instruments and tools to record quantitative and qualitative data, including biotic and abiotic factors.

 Abiotic environmental factors surveyed are numerous and use instruments including hygrometers, compasses, clinometers, light meters and anemometers.

-Students record their data and observations in two ways: first using their own worksheets and second using a shared online spreadsheet which they all access on their phones using the "Google sheets" app.
-This streamlines data collection, processing and analysis (and allows the teachers to spot and correct errors and suspicious data outliers as they occur)
+Students record their data and observations using worksheets and a shared online spreadsheet, accessible on their phones using the Google sheets app.
+This streamlines data collection, processing and analysis – and allows the teachers to spot and correct errors and suspicious data outliers as they occur.

 A range of sample assessment questions, tasks and marking rubrics are available by request.